aadesh-kamble/HR-Employee-Summary-Dashboard/README.md

 - **Device Split:** Workforce is almost evenly divided between **Laptops (50.2%)** and **Desktops (49.8%)**.

+- **Experience wise employee count:** The workforce is very evenly distributed across all experience buckets, with the highest concentration in the 8-12 Years category (**4,070 employees**).
+No single experience level dominates the organization.

 ## 🔗 Live Dashboard

 You can view the dashboard here: